chrizzleybear/piano-midi-practice/README.md

      - Random mode and key are displayed (e.g., "Dorian in F#")
      - Complete scale is shown
      - Play the scale ascending (8 notes)
+       - App shows note numbers (1 2 3...) as you play
+       - Continue playing even if you make mistakes
+       - Feedback shown only after 8th note or escape signal
+       - Escape signal: Play two notes an octave apart simultaneously to end early
-     - Play the scale descending (8 notes)
+     - Play the scale descending (8 notes, same rules)
+     - Feedback shows all errors at once with note positions
      - New mode/key is selected
 3. Select time pressure level (use ↑↓ arrow keys, press Enter):
    - **None**: No time limit